 Assam situated on the northeast of India is a state rich in flora and fauna.
 There are a different varieties of vegetables and herbs found in abundance here mainly because of the climatic conditions.
 These proves effective in the treatment of different diseases and ailments according to research.
 In fact natives here consume these not only for their medicinal properties but also as seasonal vegetables.
 Here’s a list of 8 most popular indigenous medicinal plants good for health and immunity.

 1. Manimuni or Indian pennywort : This plant is native to the wetlands in Asia and is found in abundance in Assam.
-Its scientific name is Centella Asiatica and grows in gardens or damp uncultivated area.
+Its scientific name is Centella Asiatica and grows in gardens or damp uncultivated areas.

 Manimuni, as we call it in Assamese, has many health benefits but the one which we widely believe is that it helps cure dysentery when consumed raw after pound crushing, especially the juice.

 Apart from this manimuni has other health benefits too.
 It helps improve memory and is best taken early morning by extracting the juice.
 Mix it with a little honey or salt according to your taste.
-It is a blood purifier and helps relief menstrual pain, it heals wounds, is effective in hair growth, promotes flow of urine and is helpful in Gonorrhea too.
+It is a blood purifier and helps relieve menstrual pain, it heals wounds, is effective in hair growth, promotes flow of urine and is helpful in Gonorrhea too.
 It is generally consumed raw like chutney or after extracting the juice.

 2. Dupor bon tenga or Goethe plant : Bryophyllum Pinnatum is the scientific name of the Goethe plant which is a succulent.
 Its Assamese name is dupor bon tenga.
 This plant has great medicinal values for which it is also called the miracle leaf or leaf of life.